codegenos/codegenos.github.io/content/posts/concurrency-management-with-ddd-csharp/index.md

 ## Pattern 1 — Aggregate versioning with EF Core RowVersion

-RowVersion (a byte[] timestamp) is a simple, reliable concurrency token that EF Core understands out of the box.
+RowVersion (a byte[] concurrency token) is a simple, reliable concurrency token that EF Core understands out of the box.

 ### How RowVersion Works Under the Hood